Alan Trejo Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.87 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA among all league pitching staffs (3.88).

-- Twins pitchers combine to rank 14th in baseball in home runs given up (189 total, 1.2 per game).
+- Twins pitchers combine to surrender 192 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The 32-year-old righty has appeared out of the bullpen 65 times this season.
+- The righty's last appearance came on Tuesday against the Oakland Athletics, when he tossed five scoreless innings while giving up two hits.

-- In 65 games this season, he has compiled a 3.03 ERA and averages 8.6 strikeouts per nine innings while opposing batters are hitting .184 against him.
+- In 25 games this season, the 28-year-old has an ERA of 3.53, with 9 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.